j-hannes/elm-tutorial/readme.md

   })
 })
 ```

+We need to install our new dependency via `npm install --save gulp-connect`.

 Then we can create a task that watches our source files for change and triggers
 tasks on change accordingly: